SoftwarePunt/php-activerecord/README.md

 **⚠ `php-activerecord` is no longer actively being maintained, the original site is dead, and the project is mostly abandoned.**

-I would not recommend this ORM for any new projects or developments.
+I would ___not___ recommend this ORM for any new projects or developments.

-This fork contains some quality-of-life enhancements and fixes that are relevant to us and some of our older projects.
+This fork contains some quality-of-life enhancements, support for the latest PHP version, and fixes, which are relevant to us and some of our older projects that we maintain.

 ## Installation